lsst-sitcom/sitcomtn-100/index.md

 ## Introduction

 Historically, there has been confusion about what Rapid Analysis is, what RubinTV is, and what the relationship and boundaries are between the two.
 This is because they were developed at the same time, co-evolving with one another.
-However, they are entirely decoupled.
+However, they are entirely separate, and totally decoupled, in the technical sense.
 Therefore, we begin with definitions of each, paying careful attention to say exactly what each is, and is not.
-This technote will provide a detailed description of, and motivation for the Rapid Analysis Framework, but does not go into depth about the workins of RubinTV - that will be covered in enough depth to make it clear what it is and where the boundaries are, but no more than that.
-It is also worth nothing that some of this confusion came from some poor naming choices as the co-evolution of Rapid Analysis and RubinTV was ongoing, almost all of which has now been rectified, with the only item remaining to be fixed being that the RA framework still lives in a repo called `rubintv_production`
+This technote will provide a detailed description of, and motivation for, the Rapid Analysis Framework, but does not go into depth about the workings of RubinTV - that will be covered in enough depth to make it clear what it is and where the boundaries are, but no more than that.
+It is also worth nothing that some of this confusion came from some poor naming choices made as the co-evolution of Rapid Analysis and RubinTV was ongoing, almost all of which have now been rectified, with the only item remaining to be fixed being that the RA framework still lives in a repo called `rubintv_production`.
+(XXX can I fix this before the review?!
+Probably not without risking breakage of the summit, especially as some people might well still be on vacation)

 #### What Rapid Analysis is/isn't

 Rapid Analysis (RA) is a realtime processing framework.
 It is a set of kubernetes pods which run in various locations, and process data in realtime.
 Currently, these locations are:
 * On the summit
 * USDF
-* BTS
+* BTS (for bi-directional testing)
-* TTS
+* TTS (for bi-directional testing)

 RA is _not_ deployed via phalanx.
 It is administered via ArgoCD, and the repo which defines the pods and their memory/CPU allocations is [link to repo](https://github.com/lsst-ts/argocd-csc/).
 XXX update that link to point to the rapid_analysis part.